mthaler/xmlconfect/README.md

 ## Installation

 ## Usage
-xmlconfect is really easy to use:
+_xmlconfect_ is really easy to use.
+In the following we show how to serialize / deserialize a simple class `case class Person(name: String, age: Int)`:

 ```scala
 import com.mthaler.xmlconfect._